Last updated Monday, 9 November 2020

-- Amount of Sunshine and Shade
+4. Amount of Sunshine and Shade

 The amount of sun that hits your building’s exterior makes a difference, too.
-Before deciding on a system size, make sure you are aware of how much sunshine and shade your exterior walls receive.
+Before deciding on the system size, make sure you are aware of how much sunshine and shade your exterior walls receive.
 As you make your assessment, remember to factor in the shade from nearby trees and neighbouring houses and buildings.

-- Existing Ventilation and Insulation
+5. Existing Ventilation and Insulation

 Ask your local HVAC provider to take a look at your existing system and ductwork.
 If there are problems or easy places for air to seep, this knowledge will help you make an informed decision about the system you need.

-The degree of existing insulation also contributes to the success of your air con system.
+The degree of existing insulation also contributes to the success of your air-con system.
 As you gather information, you’ll know if your current system is oversized or too small to meet the current requirements.

-Keep in mind that an oversized system constantly shuts off and turns on, while an undersized one runs continuously.
+Keep in mind that an oversized system continually shuts off and turns on, while an undersized one runs continuously.
 Both scenarios waste energy and cost you more than necessary, so consult with an HVAC professional today.